cyralinc/terraform-provider-cyral/docs/data-sources/sidecar_cft_template.md

 # cyral_sidecar_cft_template (Data Source)

 ~> **DEPRECATED** This data source was deprecated.
-It will be removed in the next major version of the provider.
+It will be removed in the next major version of the provider and no longer works for control planes `v4.13` and later.

 ## Example Usage